Wasted time in the workplace can reduce a business’ profits –drastically.

 According to the Pareto Principle, or, the 80/20 rule, 80 percent of our results come from 20 percent of our actions.

 Having a solid time management system allows you to discover where your workers’ time is going, and what tasks it’s being spent on.
 By tracking production, you’ll be able to see which tasks are producing the best results; showing you where your team should be spending their time.
+Use that time data to increase project profitability, using those metrics to streamline profits, budgets, and outcomes until you’re satisfied with the results.

 There’s nothing like accountability to help keep everyone on track.
 A good time management system will provide accountability for time allocation, helping to discourage your team from spending time on non-work-related tasks.
+Ideally, you’d want to use a system that keeps time entry simple enough that employees think about it without being overly distracted.

 While this doesn’t mean that you should micromanage your team every minute of the day, it does mean that providing a motivated team with tools that can help them to be self-accountable, as well as accountable to the company is your best option.
-Using a robust time tracking system allows you to track their hours, and introducing your workers to time management apps like Freedom, Rescue Time, or My Life Organized can help them to be more task-oriented, and gain control over their time.
+Using a robust time tracking system allows you to track their hours, and introducing your workers to time management apps like Freedom, Toggl, or My Life Organized can help them to be more task-oriented, and gain control over their time.

 Helps Workers to Reach Their Objectives